1-1is0/flask-docker-demo/README.md

-# userful commands for working with this project
+# useful commands for working with this project

 building the dockerfile